 What happened next?

-Katarzyna’s grievance was not upheld.
+Stanislawa’s grievance was not upheld.
 Her employer asked the law firm Peninsula to deal with the matter.
 Peninsula failed to “investigate sexual harassment e-mails on two laptops they had then available”.
-Katarzyna’s laptop was later wiped.
+Stanislawa’s laptop was later wiped.

-Katarzyna was not present at the grievance meetings as she was not well, and felt unsafe as there was no HR support at the meeting.
+Stanislawa was not present at the grievance meetings as she was not well, and felt unsafe as there was no HR support at the meeting.
 The use of an outsourced legal company by the employer only came to light at an employment tribunal hearing on 3-5 September 2018.
-Katarzyna says “If I knew there are HR professionals involved maybe I would attend”.
+Stanislawa says “If I knew there are HR professionals involved maybe I would attend”.

 Whistleblowing fails (again)

-An expert witness for the defendant even admitted wiping Katarzyna’s laptop on the respondent’s orders for the period covered by the claim.
+An expert witness for the defendant even admitted wiping Stanislawa’s laptop on the respondent’s orders for the period covered by the claim.

 Trials and tribulations of waiting for judgement